NEW SOD LAWNS

 NEW SEEDED LAWNS

-For newly seeded lawns, (either hydroseeded or hand seeded) it is important to supply starter fertilizer at the time of seeding.
+For newly seeded lawns (either hydroseeded or hand seeded) it is important to supply starter fertilizer at the time of seeding.
 Country Green’s Hydroseeding includes 16–16–16 starter fertilizer.
-Perform an application after the new lawn has been mowed once or twice (about 30 days after seeding).
-Fertilize your new lawn, then again about 30 days later.
+Apply an application after the new lawn has been mowed once or twice (about 30 days after seeding).
 After that, follow the guidelines for established lawns

 For established lawns, aim toward 4–6 fertilizer applications per year (each one supplying about 1 lb. of Nitrogen per 1000 sq. ft.).
 Suggested applications dates can vary depending on weather (especially early spring and/or late fall) and on your level of expectations.
 These are general guidelines to follow.
 Fewer or more applications may be necessary depending upon soil type, weather conditions, etc. Remember to apply fertilizer to a dry lawn, then water in well as soon as possible.